parallaxinc/PropWare/AppDeployment.md

    include(${PROPWARE_PATH}/CMakePropellerFooter.cmake)                        #
    #############################################################################
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   * Note the two sections marked as "Template code."
-Make sure these two pieces begin and end each of your
-     CMakeLists.txt files.
-They load the standard Propeller settings for your project.
-   * Next we name our project: `project(HelloWorld)`.
-This name can be anything you'd like so long as there is no
-     whitespace.
-   * Finally, we need to tell CMake what files should be compiled: `add_executable(${PROJECT_NAME} main.cpp)`.
-     The first parameter _must_ be exactly as you see it - PropWare's build system relies on your executable being named
-     the same as your project.
-Next, simply list off each of your source files (separated by whitespace).
-   * There is LOTS more information about creating CMakeLists.txt files for PropWare projects on the [CMakeLists.txt
-     Files for PropWare](./md_CMakeListsForPropware.html) page.
 2. Write your source code.
 3. At the terminal, enter your project's directory.
 Type `cmake -G "Unix Makefiles" .`.
 This will generate a Makefile
    for you.